tomicole/operations-challenge-2020-sources/README.md

 ## Challenge next steps
 Create a repository for your challenge project.
 Share this repository with your interview coordinator so that it can be shared with the DevOps team ahead of your tech interview
+Create a repository for your challenge project.
+Share this repository with your interview coordinator so that it can be shared with the DevOps team ahead of your tech interview
+#I created a pipeline using github action
+The application wasn't opening on port 8888 but it was on port 8889.
+I figured out this was the problem that needed troubleshooting but I couldn't figure out what needed to be fixed.
+I tried to deploy the application using aws codepipeline but it failed to deploy because of not being able to fix the error.